The longitudinal energy spread of ion beams extracted from an electron cyclotron resonance ion source: Discussion

 We have presented a comprehensive study of factors affecting the longitudinal energy spread of ion beams extracted from an ECRIS (charge breeder).
 Both, simulations and experiments with the RFA support the following conclusions:

-\begin{itemize} \item The longitudinal and transverse energy (momentum) spread of the beams is affected by the electrostatic focusing effects in the extraction, i.e.\ extraction geometry and plasma beam boundary, to the extent that it dominates over the magnetic field induced rotation of the beam or the effect of plasma potential and ion temperature. \item Measurement of the ion beam energy spread, relevant for the downstream accelerator, requires collecting all ions.
+\begin{itemize} \item The longitudinal and transverse energy (momentum) spread of the beams is affected by the electrostatic focusing effects in the extraction, i.e.\ extraction geometry and plasma beam boundary, to the extent that it dominates over the magnetic field induced rotation of the beam or the effect of plasma potential and ion temperature. \item The electrostatic focusing effect on the longitudinal energy spread is more prominent than the temporal variation of the beam energy caused by the high-voltage ripple.
+The magnitude of the ripple with typical high-voltage power supplies is comparable to the energy spread due to the magnetic field induced rotation of the beam or the effect of plasma potential and ion temperature.
+We emphasize that the temporal variation of the ion source potential affects the time-averaged energy spread of the beam, not the momentary energy spread (modelled by the simulations in this paper) or the RFA measurements where the ripple is eliminated by floating the RFA grid power supply as the time-of-flight between the CB-ECRIS and the RFA is shorter than the period of the high-voltage ripple. \item Measurement of the ion beam energy spread, relevant for the downstream accelerator, requires collecting all ions.
 On the contrary, studying the effect of plasma properties (plasma potential and ion temperature) on the longitudinal energy spread requires heavy collimation of the beam accepting only ions near the symmetry axis of the beam. \item None of the normally applied methods for determining the plasma potential from the measured RFA IV-curves, i.e.\ pivot point, maximum of the derivative or linear fit, can be applied universally.
 With poor collimation the linear fit method is preferred.
 The most accurate result can be achieved by determining the pivot point from data collected with good collimation and then applying a correction for the systematic error, based on the prediction derived from the simulations, to de-convolute the effects caused by extraction optics and the RFA instrument. \end{itemize}

 It should be noted, however, that while electrostatic focusing effects dominate the energy spreads after the extraction, the fraction of transverse to longitudinal momentum changes along the following beam line as the focusing ion optical elements, e.g. the dipole magnet, and the space charge forces change this ratio.
 However, the nonlinear electrostatic effects (presented for example in Fig.~\ref{fig:disc effect}) in the extraction generate also transverse emittance growth, which in practice is irreversible and makes the beam transport more challenging.
 Contrary to the electrostatic effect, the azimuthal magnetic force generated by the fringe field of the ECRIS solenoid always generates transverse emittance as demonstrated in Ref.~\cite{Wutte}.
 While the theory behind the magnetic emittance growth is well understood, the application in the ECRIS case is far from trivial as the extracted beam current and its distribution is expected to vary as a function of the extraction magnetic field.
 This has an effect on the dynamic plasma meniscus and associated electrostatic focusing or de-focusing as well as on the nonlinearities of the extraction system optics and the magnitude of the azimuthal magnetic kick.
 These effects can be large enough to explain the discrepancy between experiments and simple magnetic emittance theory reported in Ref.~\cite{Higurashi}.